p) Provisions (other than for employee benefits)

 Customer credit risk is managed as per the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
 Outstanding customer receivables are regularly monitored.

 Based on internal assessment which is driven by the historical experience/current facts available in relation to default and delays in collection thereof, the credit risk for trade receivables is considered low.
 The Company estimates its allowance for trade receivable using lifetime expected credit loss.
-Individual receivables which are
+Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognized in the Statement of Profit and Loss within other expenses.

 (b) Security deposits